 Even in the most progressive states, there are still gaps in abortion accessibility, as a California state government report outlined in December.
 Ramping up access quickly will be critical as blue states take steps to become havens for out-of-state abortion patients.

 Sixteen states already fund abortions through state Medicaid programs, since federal law doesn’t allow the use of federal funds for abortion except in cases of rape, incest, or when the pregnant person’s life is endangered.

 Earlier this year, Maryland also removed some administrative barriers to Medicaid coverage of abortion, and Oregon allocated $15 million to its state and local health departments for abortion services.
 New York and California joined Maryland in enacting legislation to expand abortion coverage through private health plans.
 But those measures expanding Medicaid and private insurance coverage of abortions won’t help out-of-state patients.

 Some states have also been working to expand access to abortion training and broaden the categories of medical professionals who can perform abortions.
-Effective in June, Washington will allow physician assistants, advanced-practice nurses, and other health clinicians to perform abortions.
+Washington started allowing physician assistants, advanced-practice nurses, and other health clinicians to perform abortions earlier this month.
 Maryland will also establish a training program for abortion clinicians with $3.5 million in annual funding starting in July.

-Still, those measures can’t make up for abortion clinics suddenly going offline across half of the US if Roe is overturned.
+Still, those measures can’t make up for abortion clinics suddenly closing across half of the US.